lee-joanne/cork-paints/README.md

   - Courses

     - The courses page will contain information on what classes Cork Paints has to offer.
-The top of the page will contain links to jump to the skill level section that the user is interested in, which will come in handy on tablets or mobile phones to minimize scrolling.
+The top of the page will contain links to jump to the skill level section that the user is interested in (beginner, intermediate, or advanced), which will come in handy on tablets or mobile phones to minimize scrolling.

     - The courses page consists of nine cards.
 The courses are organized by skill level and each skill level offers workshops in watercolour, acrylic, and oil.
 The cards contain information such the dates and time, price, age range, and brief descrpition of each course.
 The information is centered nicely and contains icons for the users to easily read the information on the cards.